WenSimEHRP/jppluswins/README.md

 # JP+ WINS Stations

-An unofficial set of the JP+ family;
-designed to replace JP3 Stations
+Designed to replace JP3 Stations; served with smart autoplatforms and fences.

 ## Building